airbnb/javascript/README.md

     > Why?
 Having your mocks outside your test files makes your tests more readable.

   <a name="test-spies"></a>
-  - [28.5](#test-spies) Name your spies with the name of the entity you want to spy (be it a method or property) following with the _Spy_ suffix.
+  - [28.5](#test-spies) Name your spies with the name of the entity you want to spy on (be it a method or property) following with the _Spy_ suffix.
 For example, if you want to spy on a method called `renderChildren`, you should name your spy `renderChildrenSpy`.
     > Why?
 Naming your spies makes your tests easier to understand and shorter to write overall.
 Adding the Spy suffix makes the person who reads your code aware that it is a "spied upon" entity.

   <a name="test-matchers"></a>